-WexSci, Wexford Science Festival is coordinated by Calmast, the South East region’s STEM Hub based at Waterford Institute of Technology, in partnership with Wexford County Council Library Service with the Community Development Department and is delivered in partnership with our festival stakeholders.
+WexSci, Wexford Science Festival is coordinated by Calmast, the South East region’s STEM Hub based at Waterford Institute of Technology, in partnership with Wexford County Council Library Service and the Community Development Department and is delivered in partnership with our festival stakeholders.
 The role of our outreach programme is integral to the work of the festival and we aim to highlight the potential and real-life application of science, engineering and technology in a practical and easy to understand manner.
 It is also part of our core mission to constantly seek opportunities where we can play a key role in promoting awareness and understanding of the importance and relevance of STEM to everyday life.

-Youth Train is delighted to participate in Science Week 2020.
-The six-week Co-creation project will explore energy and its generation.
-It will focus on renewable energy and choices to be made so that energy generation is effective, appropriate and sustainable.
-Michelle Maher, Scientist will co-ordinate this co-creation project with Youth Train CTC and encouraged students to explore these topics in a very practical and hands-on way.
-In the spirit of science experimentation and exploration, the learners aged 17-21 are equal co-creators and will be key to shaping the programme and learning outcomes.
-Learning skills such as critical thinking, accepting failure as merely a setback, teamworking, creativity and communications will permeate the content and approach.
-The goal is to present the programme discoveries during Science week.
+This six-week Co-creation project explored energy and its generation, focusing on renewable energy and the choices to be made so that energy generation is effective, appropriate and sustainable.
+Michelle Maher, scientist co-ordinated this co-creation project with Youth Train CTC and encouraged students to explore these topics in a very practical and hands-on way.
+In the spirit of science experimentation and exploration, the learners aged 17-21 were equal co-creators and were key to shaping the programme and learning outcomes.
+Learning skills such as critical thinking, accepting failure as merely a setback, team working, creativity and communications permeated the content and approach.

 Youth Train in Wexford Town provides a young person aged 16 – 21 years with an opportunity for real and meaningful change.
 Supported by Waterford Wexford ETB and managed by a local Board of Management, Youth Train is an effective support to young people and a support for future employment in Wexford.